rollsicecream/privacy-dns-chooser/README.md

+## Work in progress!

 # Privacy DNS chooser.

 Welcome to the Privacy DNS chooser script.
 This script allows you to use Cloudlflare, Quad9, NextDNS and Mullvad DNS on Linux with systemd-resolved.
 It also enables recommended configs like DoT (DNS-over-TLS, as DoH isn't avaliable on systemd-resolved, yet...).
 This script is only avaliable on Linux.

+## Why a script?

+I wanted to create this script because many people very new to Linux and discovered great tools like NextDNS may not feel comfortable going to a terminal and edit the resolved.conf file of their Linux distribution.
+If they do a change, by mistake, it could just break the network of their device.

 ## Can we just do the same thing with a GUI?